foxcodenine/research_n_study/resources/Linux/Install Nvidia Driver/Nvidia_Install_Driver.md

     Solved_ Thunderbolt Port not recognized in Linux Ubuntu Inspiron 16 7610 - Dell Community.pdf

-### I have run this command and found that my graphic card was unclamed:
+### I have run this command and found that my graphic card was unclaimed:
+### ('UNCLAIMED' means that no driver has been loaded for that card. )

     sudo lshw -c display